-Earlier this year, the government announced their plans to strengthen airline passenger rights, including stronger protections for disabled passengers in particular.
-The plans aim to make compensation easier to airline customers to claim for when their flights are delayed, add more power to disputes over compensation, as well as to provide more protection for wheelchairs and mobility scooters in the care of airlines while flying.
+Earlier this year, the government announced its plans to strengthen airline passenger rights, including stronger protections for disabled passengers in particular.
+The plans aim to make compensation easier for airline customers to claim when their flights are delayed, add more power to disputes over compensation, as well as to provide more protection for wheelchairs and mobility scooters in the care of airlines while flying.

 Regarding the proposals, Transport Secretary Grant Shapps said: